komunitin/komunitin-api/social/README.md

 ## Resources
 The whole API is designed as a set of resources and CRUD operations on them.

-### Exchanges
+### Groups
-Exchanges represent the different exchange groups.
-They have a logo, description, location, contact points, etc. All other resources belong to a particular exchange.
-The endpoints in one exchange are separated from other exchanges, and the implementators are recommended to isolate the data in different databases too.
+Groups represent the different exchange groups.
+They have a logo, description, location, contact points, etc. All other resources belong to a particular group.
+The endpoints in one group are separated from other groups, and the implementators are recommended to isolate the data in different databases too.

-Special administrative rights must be held in order to change exchange details.
+Special administrative rights must be held in order to change group details.

 ### Members
 Members are the subject of this API.
 They need not to be physical people, but can be businesses, non-profit organizations, etc. They have profile information, contact points and may create offers and needs.

 ### Contacts
 Represent a contact point of a member or an exchange group.
 It may be a telephone number, email address, WhatsApp or Telegram contacts.
-A contact is always attached to either a member or an exchange.
-Contact resources are included by default in they owner resources, and can't be directly listed, so they act effectively as sub-resources of exchange and member resources.
+A contact is always attached to either a member or a group.
+Contact resources are included by default in they owner resources, and can't be directly listed, so they act effectively as sub-resources of group and member resources.

 ### Categories
 Offers and needs are organized in categories.
 An offer or need can only belong to a single category.
-Good and service categories can be customized for each exchange.
+Good and service categories can be customized for each group.

 In order to make categories interoperable, they should be mapped to the set of categories defined at [Statistical Classification of Products by Activity in the European Union, Version 2.1](https://ec.europa.eu/eurostat/ramon/nomenclatures/index.cfm?TargetUrl=LST_NOM_DTL&StrNom=CPA_2_1&StrLanguageCode=EN&IntPcKey=&StrLayoutCode=HIERARCHIC) (CPA).
 CPA has been chosen over other classifications because it is already translated to many languages and publicly accessible in machine-readable format.